 But wait!
 This movie is a North Korean/Italian co-promotion!
 Kim Il-Sung actually allowed this movie to be made in his country and, well, it’s a total piece of shit.

 That said — Mark Gregory is the bad guy, the leader of the terrorists.
 And who is being paid $65,000 by FSR (Final Solution Research) to stop him?
-Frank Zagarino — Striker himself!
-Plus, Sabrina Siani (Conquest, Throne of Fire) came along too.
+Frank Zagarino — Stryker himself!
+Plus, Sabrina Siani (Conquest, The Throne of Fire) came along too.
 Did you know her mother used to come to nearly every set she was on and get in the way?
 Well, she also encouraged Jess Franco to film her daughter naked, so there’s that.

 There is also a veritable army of North Korean extras ready to do whatever it takes to make this entertaining.
 They failed!